sfc-gh-mfigueroa/sfquickstarts/site/sfguides/src/marketing_data_foundation_customer_360/marketing_data_foundation_customer_360.md

 ## Conclusion
 Duration: 1

 Congratulations!
-You have successfully learnt how to easily build an end to end Native Application and loading sample data.
+You have successfully learn how to easily build an end to end Native Application and load some sample data.

 You will see your application listed in your account:
 ![](assets/ApplicationListed.png)